Rattled by Chinese submarines, India joins other nations in rebuilding fleet

 "Fortunately, there are signs this government has woken up to the crisis," he said.
 "But it will take time to rebuild.
 We should hope that we don't get into a face-off with the Chinese, that our diplomacy and alliances will keep things in check."

 The country's first indigenously built nuclear submarine - loaded with nuclear-tipped missiles and headed for sea trials this month - joins the fleet in late 2016.
-In the meantime, India is in talks with Russia to lease a second nuclear-propelled submarine, navy officials told Reuters.
+India leased a nuclear-propelled submarine from Russia in 2012 and is in talks to lease a second one, navy officials told Reuters.

-The government has already turned to industrial group Larsen & Toubro Ltd, which built the hull for the first submarine, to manufacture two more nuclear submarines, sources with knowledge of the matter said.
+The government has already turned to industrial group Larsen & Toubro Ltd, which built the hull for the first domestic nuclear submarine, to manufacture two more, sources with knowledge of the matter said.

 Elsewhere in the region, Australia is planning to buy up to 12 stealth submarines from Japan, while Vietnam plans to acquire as many as four additional Kilo-class submarines to add to its current fleet of two.
 Taiwan is seeking U.S. technology to build up its own submarine fleet.